oroinc/documentation/management_console/system/index.rst

 * :ref:`Contact Reasons <admin-guide-contact-reasons>` --- Manage contact reasons used to categorize contact requests submitted through your website.
 * :ref:`Contact Groups <contact_groups>` --- Create and manage contact groups.
 * :ref:`Emails <admin-guide-email-configuration>` --- Create and manage templates, notification rules and maintenance notifications.
-* :ref:`Integrations <>` --- Create and manage pre-implemented integrations and integrations with third-party systems.
+* :ref:`Integrations <user-guide-integrations>` --- Create and manage pre-implemented integrations and integrations with third-party systems.
 * :ref:`Channels <user-guide-channels>` --- Create and manage multiple web and sales channels to aggregate data from different data sources.
 * :ref:`Jobs <book-job-execution>` --- Monitor tasks executed in the background.
 * :ref:`Data Audit <user-guide-data-audit>` --- See the full history of changes made to any record of an auditable entity.